f321x/untrack-rs/README.md

 Removing tracking tokens can improve the privacy of the user sharing the link containing the tokens and the consumer opening the shared link.

 ## Supported tracking tokens
-The crate currently supports Twitter, X, YouTube, Substack and Spotify tracking tokens.
+The crate currently supports Twitter, X, YouTube, Instagram, Substack and Spotify tracking tokens.
 The exact tokens can be found in ```src/parsing_params.rs```.

 ## Example usage